Our guide here is all about brick waterproofing, the do’s and don’ts and also some products we’ve used in the past and

 If your house is suffering from isolated patches of damp on the outer walls, you should first look at the roof and gutters.

 Water can come into contact with a wall via drips from gutters or roof leaks, it can also drip into the wall cavity and come into contact with the outer wall this way.

-Because roofs are covered with felts and timbers, a leak near the top of the roof could cause water to enter the house several metres further down the roof, so check the entire roof.
+Because roofs are covered with felts and timbers, a leak near the top of the roof could also cause water to enter the house several metres further down the roof, so check the entire roof.

 Rather than applying a waterproof sealer to any damp brickwork, it would be better to find the cause of the water ingress and solve the issue at the source.